Closure of the PPI OSCAN 3 : four years that have strengthened a new generation of conservation actors in North Africa

 -

-training or awareness-raising of more than 700 people, including many women and youth adopting or disseminating sustainable practices (agroecology, responsible fishing, forest management, etc.);
+the training and awareness-raising of more than 700 people — farmers, fishers, youth, women and local authorities — who are now adopting more sustainable practices (agroecology, responsible fishing, ecotourism, ecological monitoring);

 -